Are You Frozen?

 Mike Johnson

-Consider a story, which I have had for many years in my files.
-I do not know the name of the author, but the message is evident.
-The story is called “Waiting too Long.”
+Consider a story that I have had for many years in my files.
+I do not know the author’s name, but the message is evident.
+The story is called “Waiting Too Long.”

 Many people today are like the eagle of our story.
-They feast on sin, intending to obey God at some point in their lives.
+They feast on sin, intending to obey God at some point.
 However, like the eagle, they do so at their peril.
 Consider some critical factors.

 To begin with, we need to recognize that delay is rebellion against God.
 If a mother told her son to do something, and the child said, “Not now, I will do it tomorrow,” would she be pleased?
 The answer, of course, is “no.” That child would be rebellious and would be displeasing to his mother.
 Do we want, at any point, to be in a state where God would regard us as rebellious?
 II Corinthians 6:2 says today is the day of salvation.
 On one occasion, Paul preached to Felix (Acts 24:25) about righteousness, self-control, and the judgment to come.
 Sadly, instead of obeying, he delayed and said, “Go away for now; when I have a convenient time I will call for you.”